Durel

+Durel is a French last name, mainly found originally in Normandy and derived from the French adjective dur ("hard", "tough") + suffix -el.
+French variant forms include Dureau, Duret, Durelle and Durette.
+The Durel form was anglicized in Durell, Durrell.
+The English spelling -ell renders the French pronunciation of -el (see also : Brunell, Anketell, LeBell, Cotterell, etc.)

-Durel is a French last name derived from the French adjective dur ("hard", "tough") that – with another etymology – can also be found in Turkey, where it may be derived like the names Duran ("staying"), Durmuş ("stayed") and Dursun ("he may stay") from the Turkish verb durmak ("to stop", "to stand", "to stay", "to remain").
+With another etymology – it can also be rarer found in Turkey, where it may be derived like the names Duran ("staying"), Durmuş ("stayed") and Dursun ("he may stay") from the Turkish verb durmak ("to stop", "to stand", "to stay", "to remain").

 Notable people with the surname include: